What is Dip Glazing | Glazing Tips Tools And Ideas

 - If you need to thin your mixture, slowly add water while stirring until you achieve the consistency that you want for your glaze.

 When dealing with a thin glaze mixture, you can add small quantities of 10% Soda Ash or Sodium Silicate.
-Keep stirring and add more Soda Ash until your glaze goes back to its normal behavior, or you’ve reached the consistency that you want for your Pottery.
+Keep stirring and add more Soda Ash until your glaze returns to normal behavior, or you’ve reached the consistency you want for your Pottery.

 Dipping Your Piece

-Once you have the right consistency for your Glaze, and you prepared your pieces correctly, it’ll only be a matter of layering or applying other finishing techniques to achieve the design that you want.
+Once you have the right consistency for your Glaze and you’ve prepared your pieces correctly, it’ll only be a matter of layering or applying other finishing techniques to achieve the design that you want.

-Many Potters hold your pieces when dip glazing, but using tongs tends to give you the best consistency and even coating.
-When using tongs make sure you place them in the most solid and secure area of your Pottery.
-Because you have to clamp down firmly with the tongs you don’t want to crack or even break your piece.
+Many Potters hold their pieces when dip glazing, but using tongs tends to give them the best consistency and even coating.
+When using tongs, make sure to place them in the most solid, secure area of your Pottery.
+Because you have to clamp down firmly with the tongs, you don’t want to crack or even break your piece.

-When dipping your piece in the container you don’t want to plop it in and have the glaze splatter up.
-You will want to place it in the container like a ladle or soup spoon and be careful not to hit the sides.
-You can also pour the glaze in your mug and twist it as you pour the glaze back in the bucket.
+When dipping your piece into the container, you don’t want to plop it in and have the glaze splatter.
+You will want to place it in the container like a ladle or soup spoon, and be careful not to hit the sides.
+You can also pour the glaze into your mug, then twist it as you pour it back into the bucket.
 Then dip the outside in the bucket.

 Techniques for Dip Glazing

 Dip Glazing is one of the first Glazing techniques that you’ll learn in pottery.
 But there’s more to it than dipping and firing.
-A lot of new potters didn’t know that they can combine Dip Glazing with other finishing techniques to get the most out of their Ceramics design.
+Many new potters didn’t know they could combine Dip Glazing with other finishing techniques to get the most out of their ceramic designs.

 - The larger your pots are, the larger your Glaze Container should be if you want to create an even coating for your Ceramic.
-It would be best if you keep its thickness as thick as a T-Shirt.
+It would be best if you kept its thickness to that of a T-shirt.

 - Your mixture should be free from Binders and Gums if you want the glaze to dry out faster.
-However, if you’re going to create multiple layers and different effects to your pottery, then adding binders and gums in your mixture will keep the Glaze suspended in place longer.
+However, if you’re going to create multiple layers and different effects on your pottery, adding binders and gums to your mixture will keep the Glaze suspended longer.

 - Gummed Glaze works best when it has ample amounts of super-fine particles to bind.
-If you’re planning to use Binders for Dip Glazing, we recommend that you mix your Glaze with some Bentonite Additions.
+If you’re planning to use Binders for Dip Glazing, we recommend mixing your Glaze with Bentonite Additions.

 - When trying to create a dripping effect on your pottery, using bentonite additions can make the process easier and your design more candid.
 Glaze with the right amount of bentonite dries slower, making the dripping effect look more natural.